request/request/README.md

 - Added feature to bind on stream emits via options
 - Allowed sending request body with HEAD method
 - Added option to retain `authorization` header when a redirect happens to a different hostname
+- Reinitialize FormData stream on 307 or 308 redirects

 ## Super simple to use